ColinGilbert/noobwerkz-engine/COMMENTARY.md

 Continued to refactor graphics API.
 Switched to Clang and refactored build flags in order to root out bugs.
 Found some.
 ```

+NOTE: The development process stretched far beyond the initial date on this document, as keeping notes is a habit I have decided to re-learn.